alyssacolella/IndividualProjectProposal/README.md

-# Individual Project Proposal: Book Report
+# Individual Project Proposal: Book Project
+### Interactive web app to track reading activity

 The open source project I would like to contribute to is called ‘Book Project’.
 It is a web app that allows users to create an account, add books to read or already read, rate books, view statistics on reading habits, etc. The design is a simple one with navigation to book lists, goals, statistics, and settings.
 The project implements separate bookshelves, such as ‘to read’, ‘finished’, ‘reading’, etc to filter reading lists for a user.
 It tracks reading behavior and opinions to produce statistics like average rating, most and least liked book, and longest book read.